Communication System

-In this lecture, we are going to learn about the basic communication system, a block diagram of a communication system, and different types of blocks which are sued in a communication system. before starting to know about the communication system let’s first understand that what is communication?
+In this lecture, we are going to learn about the basic communication system, a block diagram of a communication system, and different types of blocks that are used in a communication system. before starting to know about the communication system let’s first understand what is communication?

 What is Communication?